 The committee has and will continue to organize events that occur simultaneously with the American Philosophical Association's divisional meetings.
 Where fruitful collaborations look promising, the committee may work together with partnering organizations and events in the future.
 The following are events that have already occurred as well as a few upcoming programs.

 CPP Panels at the Central and Pacific APA Meetings in 2014

-The Committee on Public Philosophy will be sponsoring two upcoming panels, one at each of the divisional meetings.
-The first will be at the Central APA and the second at the Pacific APA, both of which wil take place in 2014.
+The Committee on Public Philosophy regularly sponsors panels at the APA's divisional meetings.
+The next panel will be at the Pacific APA in 2014.

 "Promoting Religious Tolerance in the 21st Century: Practical Perspectives from Philosophers of the Past & the Present"

 Robert Audi, University of Notre Dame (Philosophy)